 During my great lesson, I answered a typical problem that students mistakenly think a longer backswing produces more speed.
 It just isn’t right.
 Now, using 3D motion analysis, I can prove it.

 The student I mentioned above had 93 degrees of torso rotation in the backswing and 8 degrees of torso rotation of impact.
-The total amount of body rotation from address to impact was 101 (93 plus 8).
+The total amount of body rotation from address to result was 101 (93 plus 8).

 You can see in the photo below that the students address tilt (yellow line) has decreased into impact (red line).
-The lower back is tucking under laterally rather than rotationally – decreasing body rotation affecting the shaft position into impact.
+The lower back is tucking under laterally rather than rotationally – decreasing body rotation affecting the shaft position into effects.